-I have always understood animal years are seven times human years.
-I can’t remember where I picked this fact up, but it’s stuck with me for most of my life.
-If you had a dog for one year, he was 7 in dog years.
+I have always understood animal years are 7 times human years.
+I can’t remember where I picked this up, but it’s stuck with me for most of my life.
+If you had a dog for one year, they were 7 in dog years.
 Simple as that.

 The average life span for dogs ranging in the low teens, but this can vary by breed.
 Large breeds tend to live shorter lives while medium and small dogs (and females) live much longer.

 Cats live an average of around 15 years (indoors) and 10 years or less (outdoors).
-Their first year is a little more maturing than dogs, but they catch up at year two.
+Their first year is a little more maturing than dogs, but they catch up at year 2.

 Looking over these charts has me thinking about my own pets.
 By these calculations, my dog is almost 64 years old and my cat is a spring chicken at around 15 years old.

 I hope I look as good as my dog when I reach that age!

 This pet health content was reviewed for accuracy by a veterinarian, Dr. Pippa Elliott, BVMS, MRCVS.
 It was last reviewed and updated Dec.
 31, 2019.